 We’re just over two months into the new year.
 And hopefully, you’ve already started checking off some of your cyber security new year’s resolutions.
-But while your plan undoubtedly includes several key cyber security improvements, you may have overlooked one critical element—protecting machine identities.
+But while your plan undoubtedly includes several key cyber security improvements, you may have overlooked one critical element—managing machine identities.

 Machine identities are one of the most poorly understood and weakly-protected components of your network infrastructure.
 What are machine identities?
 In short - Everything digital including applications, devices, servers, load balancers and more.
 Most organisations focus all their attention on protecting the user names and passwords that control human identities ( the industry spends about US$ 8 billion a year on this).
 But, if you’re like most organizations, you probably don’t spend anything protecting the cryptographic keys and digital certificates that serve as machine identities.